 “We know this couldn’t have gone as well as it did without Zoom and the training tools the platform provides,” Lancaster added.

-One set of highly effective tools created for the two-day event were instruction sheets for the speakers and organizing staff members at both WordSouth and both associations.
-See an example here.
+One set of highly effective tools created for the 2-day event were instruction sheets for the speakers and organizing staff members at both WordSouth and both associations.
+See an instruction sheet example here.

 The sheets were created by WordSouth Executive Assistant Sarah Wootten.